wp-plugins/uk-tides/readme.txt

 = What if I don't live in the UK? = uk-tides currently only works for the UK since the information is obtained from http://www.tidetimes.org.uk If you can point us to a resource for other locations then it should be possible to develop a very similar solution.

+For saltwater tide times and heights for the US see [US-tides WordPress plugin](http://www.oik-plugins.com/oik-plugins/us-tides)

 = Isn't there some JavaScript that does something similar? = YES.
 See http://www.tidetimes.org.uk/widgets